 Kneading by hand

-Add 1 cup of flour on the countertop and knead in one cup of flour at a time until the dough is no longer sticky.
+Add 1 cup of flour (150 grams) on the countertop and knead in one cup of flour at a time until the dough is no longer sticky.
 Then knead for 10 minutes by hand until the dough is soft, smooth, and elastic.
 See video below for more tips.
 You should be able to stretch the dough for 4-5" without it tearing.
 Use a timer to time kneading and take short breaks if your arms get sore.

 Stand mixer kneading